Blockchain types

 The first blockchain network was created for Bitcoin.
 The Bitcoin blockchain network is public.
 All transactions are viewable by anyone.
 For example, you can view the latest Bitcoin blocks and transactions using a block explorer.

 The consensus algorithms for public blockchains use cryptocurrency as a reward to validate blocks.
-Public blockchains may also charge a cryptocurrency fee for validating transactions.
+Public blockchains might also charge a cryptocurrency fee for validating transactions.
 Public blockchain privacy is limited.
-If you wanted to keep your transaction private, you should only share your public key with the other participant in the transaction.
+If you want to keep your transaction private, you should only share your public key with the other participant in the transaction.

 Private